raystack/firehose/docs/reference/faq/index.md

 handling i.e., find the mapped schema for the topic, downloading the descriptors, and dynamically being notified of/updating with the latest schema is abstracted through the Stencil library.

 The Stencil Client is a proprietary library that provides an abstraction layer, for schema handling.
-Schema Caching, dynamic schema updates are features of the stencil client library.
+Schema caching, dynamic schema updates are features of the stencil client library.

 Refer  [this article](https://odpf.gitbook.io/stencil/)  for further information of the features, configuration and